RichardLuo0/vscode-frosted-glass-theme/README.md

       },
     }
     ```
-    There are more examples in `theme`.
+    There are more examples in `theme` folder.
 I welcome everyone to send pull request.
 * The `frosted-glass-theme.svg` simply loads svg from a url.
 The generated svg element is static and only use the css variable from `monaco-workbench`.
-More svgs can be found in `resource`.
+More svgs can be found in `resource` folder.
 * The `frosted-glass-theme.tintSvg` generate different svgs for each key defined in `frosted-glass-theme.filter` and the id on `<filter>` is changed to `id-key`.
 Inside svg, you can use a special css variable `--fgt-current-background` representing the element's background color.
 * The `frosted-glass-theme.filter` settings is a object that represents the filter to use with each element.
-The key of it is defined in `src-inject/acrylic.ts`s' `colorVarList`.
+The key is defined in `src-inject/acrylic.ts`s' `colorVarList`.
 The value is of the type:
     ```typescript
     type Filter = {
       filter: string;